tremberic/orchestration-framework/README.md

 import asyncio
 asyncio.run(my_cortex_search_tool("This is a sample cortex search question"))
 ```
-- For more detailed logging and traces for the agent's execution, consider using the native Trulens integration.
-You can ``pip install
+- For more detailed logging and traces of the agent's execution, consider using the native Trulens integration.
+You can `pip install orchestration-framework[trulens]` and use the TruAgent class as outlined in the quickstart.

 #### How does it work?